jbasir/package-appointment-laravel-vue/README.md

 - Laravel 10+ / 11+ / 12+
 - Node.js and NPM (for Vue.js UI development)

+## Note: If you need to run only the quote package in your Laravel project, you will find another readme in the package directory.

 ## Installation and run server

 ### 0.